AmexonDev/UTFA/README.md

 ##### 5.15 All users must comply with Discord’s Terms of Service and Guidelines:
  https://discord.com/terms
  https://discord.com/guidelines
-##### 5.16 Participation in or discussion of raiding servers affiliated with TSW is prohibited.
+##### 5.16 Participation in or discussion of raiding servers affiliated with UTFA is prohibited.
 Attempts to facilitate raids will result in an immediate ban.
 ##### 5.17 Do not request or share personal information (e.g., addresses, phone numbers, emails, age).
 Protect your privacy and avoid oversharing.
 ##### 5.18 Content designed to harm others’ health (e.g., earrape, epileptic images, flashing GIFs) is prohibited.
 ##### 5.19 Discord rules are subject to change at any time.
 Staff may apply punishments according to their well-documented handbook.